isomerpages/cpf-govbenefits/pages/GovCash.md

 The beneficiary can appoint a proxy or if he is no longer able to appoint a proxy due to his medical condition, his official representative can act as his proxy to perform the ATM withdrawal on his/her behalf.
 To do so, the following conditions must be met:<br><br>

 The proxy must be:

 * Aged 21 years and above; and

-* Is a next-of-kin or caregiver or appointed donee under the Lasting Power of Attorney (LPA) of the beneficiary<br><br>
+* Is a next-of-kin or caregiver or appointed donee under the Lasting Power of Attorney (LPA) of the beneficiary<br>

 Required Documents:<br>
 a) 	Memo or medical report signed-off by a medical doctor, which certifies the beneficiary’s medical condition that   disallows him/her to personally perform the ATM withdrawal<br><br>